Iam-benley/cims-api/README.md

-check dbcon for database credentials -> update credentials when running then run database migration script - to do
+Setup Instruction

+Input your mysql server credentials then run the migration file.

+run you php server to serve this file.